Clansuite/Clansuite-Firefox-Toolbar/readme.md

 - updated links to Doctrine DBAL and ORM manuals
 - added searchco.de code search
-- removed Google Code Search, becuase service is shut down as of 16.01.2012.
+- removed Google Code Search, because service is shut down as of 16.01.2012.

 v1.0 - 01.07.2011